-Circle Hostel -it’s perfect for backpackers and anyone who likes to experience to sleep in a hammock.
-They also have comfy bunk beds with mosquito net and privacy curtains for Php400 ($9.03) per night, hammocks for Php300 ($6.77) and big tents that are perfect for family or big groups for only Php300 ($6.77)
+Circle Hostel -it’s perfect for backpackers and anyone who likes to experience sleeping in a hammock.
+They also have comfy bunk beds with mosquito net and privacy curtains for Php400 ($9.03) per night, hammocks for Php300 ($6.77), and big tents that are perfect for a family or big groups for only Php300 ($6.77)

 Things to do in Liwliwa

-Surfing – Rent a surf board at Mommy Phoebe’s Place.
+Surfing – Rent a surfboard at Mommy Phoebe’s Place.
 Php200 ($4.52) per hour or Php400 ($9.03) for half day.
 If you don’t know how to surf, get a local instructor for Php200 ($4.52) per hour.
-After the 1 hour session, you should be able to paddle on your own and get wipe out! 🙂
+After the 1 hour session, you should be able to paddle on your own and get wiped out! 🙂

-Skim Boarding – If the waves are low, some surfers use the small waves on shore to skim.
-I haven’t try it yet coz my co-worker accidentally twist his arm when he fell and I got scared to try.
+Skim Boarding – If the waves are low, some surfers use the small waves onshore to skim.
+I haven’t tried it yet coz my co-worker accidentally twists his arm when he fell and I got scared to try.
 Maybe next time. 🙂

 Painting – Ask the staff at the Circle Hostel for the painting materials so you can paint their walls, stairs, fences, ceilings, etc. You can write a quote, doodle, and use vibrant colors so your masterpiece will pop out.